jaredakigbesote/cinema-p4/README.md

 ## Code Validation

-- Python code validated with flake8 to ensure PEP8 compliance.
+- Python code validated with flake8 to ensure PEP8 compliance.(https://www.codewof.co.nz/style/python3/)

-- HTML validated using W3C Markup Validator.
+- HTML validated using W3C Markup Validator.()

-- CSS validated with W3C CSS Validator.[https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fnc-cinema-0b8ae11a4fc2.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en]
+- CSS validated with W3C CSS Validator.(https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fnc-cinema-0b8ae11a4fc2.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ## Deployment

-- Project hosted in Gitpod with persistent DB

 - GitHub used for version control

+-  Create Heroku App

+- Log in to Heroku Dashboard.

+- Click New → Create new app, and give it a unique name (nc-cinema).

+- Choose your region

+- Connect to GitHub Repository

+- In your app dashboard, go to the Deploy tab.

+-  Choose GitHub as the deployment method.

+- Connect your GitHub account and search for your repository.

+- Click Connect.

+-  Set Buildpacks

+- Set Config Vars

+- Add Required Files(requirements.txt, Procfile)

+- Push to Heroku

+- Run Migrations & Create Superuser

+- Launch the App

 ## Source Control